cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

   - A: Setting up the datacard and the workspace
   - B: MC statistical uncertainties
-  - C: Using FitDiagnostics to validate your setup
+  - C: Introducing control regions
   - Extra: CAT gitLab tools for validation

 ### A: Setting up the datacard